meetuparchive/learn-rust/class1.md

 ### Behavior

 So how do we make data do anything interesting in Rust?
 The answer is `Traits`.
-Rust's behavioral surface area is decorated in a number of traits which define the capability of types .
+Rust's behavioral surface area is sprinkled in a number of traits which define the capability of types .
 Capability is defined as an implementation of that behavior `Trait` for given type.
 These implementations are formally referred to as 'impls`
 To use these implementations in code evidence must be in scope.